Swapnil-Milind-Paranjape/Interstate-Solar-Subsidy-Impact-with-PyPSA/README.md

-# Impact of Solar Transmission Subsidies on Interstate Power Dispatch
+# PyPSA Analysis of Solar Subsidy Removal on Interstate Power Dispatch

 ## 🔎 Overview
 This project models and analyzes the impact of solar transmission subsidies on the energy dispatch between Indian states, specifically Karnataka and Maharashtra, using the [PyPSA](https://pypsa.org/) framework.
 It simulates generation, transmission, and total system costs under scenarios **with and without** solar transmission subsidies.